PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 management, which gives the possibility to roll back to a working state when an upgrade causes problems.
 I chose Guix because I thought it was going in the right direction by using only free software and trying to get reproducible builds.
 The fact that package definitions use the Scheme language was a bonus point as I like Lisp languages.
 And there was even a build system for Common Lisp packages, which is rarely the case in the GNU/Linux distributions I tried over time.
-So I started using Guix, and packaging softwares I wanted that were not in Guix yet.
+So I started using Guix, and packaging software I wanted that were not in Guix yet.
 One day someone asked me if I would be interested in having commit access, and I accepted.
 I also found a way to improve the build system for Common Lisp packages that simplified package definitions.
 In the future, I think it would be nice to add an importer fetching information from